CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description adequately identifies the target platform (Agiled) and provides an explicit 'Use when' clause, making it functional for skill selection.
-However, it relies on the vague verb 'Manage' rather than listing specific actions, and it lacks natural trigger terms users might use such as 'CRM', 'sales pipeline', or action verbs like 'create', 'update', 'delete'.
+The description adequately identifies the Agiled integration domain and provides an explicit 'Use when' clause, making it functional for skill selection.
+However, it relies on the generic verb 'Manage' rather than listing specific actions, and it could benefit from more natural trigger terms that users might use when referring to CRM-related tasks.

 Suggestions

-Replace the vague 'Manage' with specific actions like 'Create, update, delete, and list Organizations, Leads, Pipelines, Users, Goals, and Filters'.
+Replace the generic 'Manage' with specific actions like 'Create, update, delete, and search Organizations, Leads, Pipelines, Users, Goals, and Filters'.

-Add natural trigger terms users might say, such as 'CRM', 'sales pipeline', 'contacts', or 'deal tracking' to improve discoverability.
+Add natural trigger terms users might say, such as 'CRM', 'sales pipeline', 'deal tracking', or 'customer management' to improve discoverability.

 DimensionReasoningScore